Serajian/go-query-builder/README.md

 - **Reusable builder**
   - Starting a new query clears previous state; each `Build()` restarts the `$n` counter from 1.

 ---
+🤝 Contributing

+PRs are welcome!
+Open an issue to discuss features like FullJoin, dialect helpers, etc.
+---

 ## 📄 License